aymammeri/uFile-client/README.md

 ## User Stories
 ===============

--As an unregistered user, I would like to sign up with email and password.
+- As an unregistered user, I would like to sign up with email and password.

--As a registered user, I would like to sign in with email and password.
+- As a registered user, I would like to sign in with email and password.

--As a signed in user, I would like to change password.
+- As a signed in user, I would like to change password.

--As a signed in user, I would like to sign out.
+- As a signed in user, I would like to sign out.

--As a signed in user, I would like to upload a file.
+- As a signed in user, I would like to upload a file.

--As a signed in user, I would like to update the name.
+- As a signed in user, I would like to update the name.

--As a signed in user, I would like to see the all my uploaded.
+- As a signed in user, I would like to see the all my uploaded.

--As a signed in user, I would like to delete my file.
+- As a signed in user, I would like to delete my file.